 - Inventor of the Wang Desktop calculator

-- Wang used his life saving and founded Wang Laboratories that grew from 1 employee to over 33,000 employees with annual revenues around $3 Billion.
+- Wang used his life savings and founded Wang Laboratories that grew from 1 employee to over 33,000 employees with annual revenues around $3 billion.

 - Creator of the Wang Computer in 1973, which was the first computer that included an integrated cassette storage unit.